Migraine Types Overview

 - Probable migraine with aura

-Although the ICHD-II does not recognize the following terms as individual migraine types, some physicians may still use them in practice:
+- Although the ICHD-III does not recognize the following terms as individual migraine types, some physicians may still use them in practice:

 - Stress Migraine

 - Silent, or Acephalgic, Migraine